RedisGraph/RedisGraph/docs/commands.md

 MATCH (n { name: 'Jim' }) SET n.name = 'Bob'
 ```

-Set multiple properties using one `SET` clause
-If you want to set multiple properties in one go, simply separate them with a comma.
+If you want to set multiple properties in one go, simply separate them with a comma to set multiple properties using a single SET clause.

 ```sh
 MATCH (n { name: 'Jim', age:32 })
 SET n.age = 33, n.name = 'Bob'
 ```

-To remove node's property simply set property value to NULL.
+To remove a node's property, simply set property value to NULL.

 ```sh
 MATCH (n { name: 'Jim' }) SET n.name = NULL